A Coq Mechanization of JavaScript Regular Expression Semantics: Deriving and Mechanizing New Semantic Properties: Validating the ECMAScript Specification

-Proving termination and non-failure then amounts to proving the theorem of \cref{fig:invariant_preserved}.
-This theorem can be proved by induction on regexes, but some cases of the proof are more complex than others.
+Proving termination and safety (absence of failures) then amounts to proving the theorem of \cref{fig:invariant_preserved}.
+This theorem can be proved by induction on regexes.
 In this section, we describe some of the interesting cases.

 \paragraph{Termination of the RepeatMatcher}